0anton/compressor-vs-thermoelectic-cooler/docs/index.md

 7. [Noise Level recording for Mobicool MCF40 Compressor Cooler 32 l](https://youtube.com/shorts/PUXMgJ_BR3w?feature=share)

+# Feedback and corrections

-# Disclamer & copyright.
+# Disclamer & copyright

 I'm not affiliated with any vendor of used equipment.
-I bought all equipment for my own money.
+I bought all equipment on my own money.
 I publish this results for my later self and anybody who may find it useful.
-By re-print attribution and source link is required.
+Attribution and source link is required to this original work is required.

-# Feedback and corrections

 If you found any inaccuracy